MicrosoftDocs/customer-voice/cv-docs/create-survey.md

 # Create a survey

 A survey is created automatically when you create a project (either from out-of-the-box templates or blank).
 You can also create a survey within a project.
-After it's created, you can add&mdash;or edit&mdash;questions<!--Suggested, because "add or edit questions to it" is a bit awkward.--> and customize the survey<!--Suggested.--> the way you want.
+After it's created, you can add&mdash;or edit&mdash;questions and customize the survey the way you want.
 More information: [Create a project](create-project.md)

 ## Create a survey within a project

 1. Open the project in which a survey needs to be created.

-2. In the left pane<!--Via Writing Style Guide-->, select **New survey**.
+2. In the left pane, select **New survey**.

 3. Select the default survey title, and then enter a title for your survey.
 You can also enter an optional description for it.